subashini7/prasanna_web/content/contact.md

 <img class="prasanna" src="https://prashub.com/prasanna/images/contact-prasanna-pavani.jpg" width="728px" alt="Prasanna"/>

-Prasanna is based in the San Francisco Bay Area and nothing fascinates him more than hearing new ideas.
+Prasanna is in the San Francisco Bay Area and almost nothing fascinates him as much as hearing new ideas.
 Say hello to Prasanna at pras@prashub.com